 “Biology project?
 What Biology project?” both Todd and I asked at the same time, and that made us grin.

 “At the end of the semester we have to turn in a Biology project that’s going to be twenty percent of our grade.
 You’ll need a partner.
 Mr. Bristol said he’ll let us choose our own partners.
 It has to be turned in on the sixth of January.
 That’s two weeks before the end of the semester and final exams.”

 “I wonder if Weil will let us choose our own partners?”
 Todd asked me.
-“That way we could actually do a project on doppelgangers with a DNA analysis.”
+“That way — with her approval — we could actually do a joint project on doppelgangers with a DNA analysis.”

 “But will DNA be included in Biology this semester?”
 I asked.

 “Yes,” Frank said.
 “Mr. Bristol gave us a syllabus for the class.
 It has everything that we’re going to be studying in Biology this year.
 Didn’t you get one?”